 Before we take a closer look at Rom 8:28, know this concerning the speaking in tongues:

 (1) If you still deny this as a reality, or want to reason it away, or choose to trust in powerless words of false teachers who steal your sonship – then for now, contemplate 1 Cor 14:2,4,14,22,39; Mk 16:17; and Jude 20.
 Then read on prayerfully through this discussion on Rom 8:28.
 Also, know that Is 28:10-16 and 2 Cor 3 go hand in hand – you are either under the law [a covenant, law, idea of self-righteousness] or you accept [receive] the Testament that Jesus left you because He was buried.
 Jn 14:1-2 leads to v.
 23-26.
 Is 60:14; Mt 5:14; Rev 21:2 – you are [a part, a place, a living stone] in that city on a hill of whom Christ is the cornerstone.
-See the short paper on “Gifts”.
-Note that this “tongue”, just as your “mother tongue”, cannot be the monotonous repetition of only a few similar [restricted] sounds on every different occasion… and, as mentioned in the short paper “gifts”, nor is it a hysterical gibberish that attempts to fake a presence of God by hyping people [oneself] into a mere euphoric feeling or frenzy in a type of sentimentality that in fact only utilizes – misuses – emotions that is none else than eros in its broader sense, used often by heathens in an “erotic” [emotional and self-centered, self-pleasing show of false religion].
+See the short meditation on “Gifts”.
+Note that this “tongue”, just as your “mother tongue”, cannot be the monotonous repetition of only a few similar [restricted] sounds on every different occasion… and, as mentioned in the short meditation “gifts”, nor is it a hysterical gibberish that attempts to fake a presence of God by hyping people [oneself] into a mere euphoric feeling or frenzy in a type of sentimentality that in fact only utilizes – misuses – emotions that is none else than eros in its broader sense, used often by heathens in an “erotic” [emotional and self-centered, self-pleasing show of false religion].
 Study 1 Cor 14 carefully, even verses 4,5,39 (with Js 1:5)… We are not to lose our reason in emotion [eros, self-centeredness]…

 (2) If you are content with just speaking in tongues, without application, be blessed by reading this revelation and then grasp the context of Rom 8:26 (v.
 31-34) with Jn 11.